History of the Observation of Stars: Beginning of the Telescope Era

 As we know from a discussion by Ptolemaois in his \emph{Alamgest}, it was Hipparchos who thought about a relative motion of the presumably fixed stars.
 He argued that proof was required to claim that the stars are fixed on a sphere.
 Hipparchos compared the relative positions of stars in constellations and alignments with observational data 150 years earlier and could not find any hint of a relative change in the positions of stars \citep{verbunt2019}.
 Ptolemaois could not find any hint either another 150 years later.
 However, the problem remains open throughout the centuries.

 In 1717, Halley compared observations of four stars by Hipparchos and Ptolemaios with those from Brahe and others and despite a warning from Brahe, that the data might be incorrect, concluded that all four stars had shown proper motion.
+But he was wrong.

 It was Jacques Cassini (1677 -- 1756), known as Cassini II, who showed that the ancient observations were too inaccurate to be used for calculating the proper motion.
 Cassini corrected Brahe's observations and compared them with his own data of some stars and thus provided the first significant evidence for the proper motion of a star -- in this case of Arcturus \citep{verbunt2019}.